Can Hit and Run Drivers be Unaware of Accidents?

 Police Reports are Among the Vital Necessities After Hit-and-Run Accidents

-Victims or their families should call police after a hit-and-run accident, obtain a police report and follow up to obtain investigation updates.
-They should also strongly consider seeking advice from an experienced attorney who knows how to obtain the available evidence while assisting with follow-up activities.
+Victims or their families should call the police after a hit-and-run accident, obtain a police report and follow up to obtain investigation updates.
+They should also strongly consider seeking advice from an experienced attorney Jon R. Moore who knows how to obtain the available evidence while assisting with follow-up activities.